SOLBAT: All-solid-state Lithium-metal Anode Batteries

-SOLBAT aims to demonstrate the feasibility of a solid-state battery with performance superior to that of Li-ion batteries in electric vehicle (EV) applications.
-An all-solid-state battery has the potential to revolutionise EVs and profoundly impact the consumer electronics and aerospace sectors.
-The successful implementation of a lithium metal negative electrode, together with the replacement of flammable organic liquid electrolytes with a solid electrolyte, would increase driving range, reduce charging time, and further improve safety.
+All-solid-state batteries have the potential to revolutionise electric vehicles (EVs) and significantly impact the consumer electronics and aerospace sectors.
+The successful implementation of a lithium metal negative electrode, together with the replacement of flammable organic liquid electrolytes by solid electrolytes, would enable longer driving range, faster charging, and enhanced safety.

 Project innovations

-SOLBAT addresses research-level barriers to the development of solid-state batteries.
-It will generate new intellectual property, ideally commercialised by industrial partners or through new ventures.
-The long-term goal is to establish a strong, foundational knowledge base to support the commercialisation of this transformative battery technology
+SOLBAT addresses research-level barriers to the development and ultimate production of solid-state batteries.
+It has generated, and will continue to generate, new intellectual property relevant to commercialisation by industrial partners or through new ventures.
+The long-term goal is to establish a strong, foundational knowledge base to support the commercialisation of this transformative battery technology.

 Principal Investigator